RichardFreedman/music_style_guide/sections/7_audio_example.md

 >The performance of Monteverdi’s “Tornate,” from the Settimo libro di madrigali, by the Concerto Italiano is especially effective in its emphasis of the opening dissonances (Audio Ex 3, 0:00-0:23;[ Listen Here](https://drive.google.com/file/d/173MegiokvrvqZNDa2J9tscAsngZea8cA/view?usp=share_link))

-10. **If you haven’t already done so, establish a list of examples at the end of your essay.** See the Music Dept. Style Sheet on how to format a audio citation, following note format.
+### Add a reference to the list of examples at the end of your essay.

+Regardless of which option you use, you will need to add a reference to your example in the list of examples at the end of your essay.
+This will look something like this:

-> List of Audio Examples
+> **List of Audio Examples**

 > Audio Example 3.
-The opening of Claudio Monteverdi’s “Tornato,” from Il Settimo libro di madrigali, performed by the Concerto Italiano, Naive OP7365, Track 6, 0:00-0:25.
+The opening of Claudio Monteverdi’s “Tornato,” from *Il Settimo libro di madrigali*, performed by the Concerto Italiano, Naive OP7365, Track 6, 0:00-0:25.

 -----